dwaltrip/gosuji/README.md

 5. Run GoSuji!
   1. Start the Redis server: `redis-server` (my dev machine starts a background Redis process on start up, so I skip this step)
-  2. Start the Rails server: `rails s`
+  2. Start the Rails server: `rails server`
   3. Start the Node.js server: `node server.js`
   4. Open your browser and visit `localhost:3000`.
 Go is a two player game, so you will have to open a second browser to play against yourself :)